sonishsinghal/react-native-todo-app/readme.md

-# React Native TOdo App
+# React Native Todo App

 In this project, I have worked with the basics of React Native, building a general app that implements those basic functions using expo-cli and Visual Studio Code.

-# How to see a demo of this project:
+## How to see a demo of this project:

 1- Install Expo-Client App in your android/ios mobile device from Playstore/Appstore. https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_IN